albertkun/firenotes/README.md

 ## License 📄

-Hippocratic License 3.0 (see `LICENSE` and `LICENSE-ETHICAL.md`).
+Hippocratic License 3.0 (see `LICENSE`).

-Using the Ethical Source option requires compliance with the Hippocratic License terms.
-If you need an OSI-approved license only, use GPL-3.0.

 ## Privacy 🔒

 See the privacy policy in `PRIVACY.md`.
-FireNotes stores data locally and does not send data to any server.
+FirePad stores data locally and does not send data to any server.

 ## Support 💬

-If you encounter any issues or have questions, please [open an issue](https://github.com/albertkun/firenotes/issues) on GitHub.
+If you encounter any issues or have questions, please [open an issue](https://github.com/albertkun/firepad/issues) on GitHub.

 ---